-Senior Highway Engineer | Transport and ICT, World Bank
+Senior Highway Engineer Transport and ICT, World Bank

-Ashok Kumar works as a senior highway engineer at the World Bank county office in India, where he focuses on integrating and adapting climate change to rural projects.
-He has 35 years of experience working on rural roads and highway projects, with international assignments in Afghanistan.
+on rural roads and highway projects, with international assignments in Afghanistan.
 China, Mongolia, Indonesia, Nepal, the Philippines, and Sri Lanka.
 He also has experience in asset management and maintenance, road sector policies and reforms. modernization of road agencies, capacity building, knowledge sharing, contract management, and working on challenging assignments in low capacity regions.
 Previously, he worked at the Central Road Research Institute in India for 22 years, where he conducted research on rural roads.